ADHD

 ADHD is diagnosed through behavioural assessments and developmental screenings conducted by healthcare professionals.

-Q: Do vacciness cause ADHD?
+Q: Do vaccines cause ADHD?

 Extensive research has shown that vaccines do not cause ADHD.
 Vaccines are a safe and essential part of preventive healthcare.

-Q: Can adults be diagnosed ADHD?
+Q: Can adults be diagnosed with ADHD?

 Yes, adults can be diagnosed with ADHD.
 Awareness and understanding of ADHD amongst adults and in society is increasing, leading to more adults seeking and receiving a diagnosis, and getting the support they need and deserve.